 You can use any disk drive on a mac but in order for it to work the drive will need to be formatted.
 There are places that sell external disks for macs but any drive will do the job.
 I have also tried to recover data from a mac but could not do this due to the formatted drive being incompatible, so here I will run through a how to partition a drive using your mac for both a windows and mac partition.

 I am using a 4GB USB stick for the purpose of this demo but the same will apply to an external disk.

-NOTE ALL DATA WILL BE LOST DURING THIS PROCESS.
+IMPORTANT: ALL DATA WILL BE LOST DURING THIS PROCESS

 Step 1 – Open disk utility